wp-plugins/orbisius-cyberstore/readme.txt

 = 1.2.8 =
 * Added a new db table fields: file_ext_src, meta_info, attribs
 * Removed some unused settings variables
+* Passed through a self generated invoice field that includes the site name and date and time of the transaction

 = 1.2.7 =
 * Added link to extensions on the dashboard